 21) If you must scratch the tattoo, it is better if you pat yourself.
 Never use your nails.

-22) Don’t drink or use drugs before getting a tattoo; it won’t erase the pain, and alcohol can actually make you bleed more.
+22) Don’t drink or use drugs before getting a tattoo; it won’t erase the pain, and alcohol can make you bleed more.